- Faculty and Staff List

 advisor.utmm@utoronto.ca

-There are three Management programs offered at the University of Toronto at Mississauga: the Management Specialist, the Human Resources Management Specialist and Management Major.
-For information on the Commerce program offered by the Department of Management, please visit the Commerce program page.
+Four Management programs are offered at the University of Toronto Mississauga: the Management Specialist, the Human Resources Management Specialist (administratively suspended as of Fall 2025), the Accounting and Finance Specialist, and the Management Major.

-The Management Specialist and Human Resources Specialist Program (BBA)
+Human Resources Specialist Program (BBA)

-The Management and Human Resources Specialist program leads to a Bachelor of Business Administration (BBA).
-The programs prepares students to become effective members of organizations.
-Drawing on a balanced offering of rigorous intellectual frameworks from the social sciences, it covers the nature and working of organizations, and managerial functions.
-The programs provide students with a good understanding of the major aspects of management and helps them to acquire an integrated set of management skills.
-The Human Resource Management (HRM) Specialist provides students with a good grounding in the management disciplines and a specialized education in HRM.
+The Human Resources Specialist program leads to a Bachelor of Business Administration (BBA).
+The program prepares students to become effective members of organizations.
+This program provides specialized education in HRM.
 It will allow students to complete the prerequisites for the CHRP designation.

-The Management Major Program (HBA/HBSc)
+Management Major Program (HBA/HBSc)

 The Management Major program leads to either an Honours BA or an Honours BSc degree, depending on your second discipline.
-For example, Chemistry and Management will prepare you for a career in the chemical industry; English and Management for publishing, Psychology and Management or Sociology and Management for a wide range of careers in business or commerce, etc.

 Management is a deregulated fees program and, therefore, tuition fees for students enrolled in this program are higher than for other regulated fee programs.
 Fees are charged on a program and not a per course basis.
 See the Student Accounts website for more information on fee structures.